 Production-grade MCP gateways must deliver:

-• Authentication integration: OAuth 2.0, SAML, and SSO support
+- Authentication integration: OAuth 2.0, SAML, SSO, and SCIM-driven access control

-• Granular access control: Tool-level permissions by role and team
+- Granular access control: Tool-level permissions by role, team, use case, and agent identity

-• Complete audit trails: Every tool call logged for compliance
+- Complete audit trails: Every tool call logged for compliance and security review

 MintMCP: Enterprise-Grade Security and Governance for Your AI Stack

-MintMCP approaches MCP infrastructure with a singular focus: transforming local MCP servers into production-ready services with enterprise security and compliance built in.
-Every capability, from one-click deployment to automatic OAuth wrapping, reflects this specialized commitment.
+MintMCP approaches MCP infrastructure with a focus on transforming local and hosted MCP servers into governed production services with enterprise security and compliance built in.
+Every capability, from managed deployment to OAuth brokering, supports centralized governance for employee and internal-agent access.

-Compliance: Meeting SOC 2 and GDPR-Oriented Governance Requirements
+Compliance: Meeting SOC 2 and Regulated-Industry Governance Requirements

-MintMCP holds SOC 2 Type II attestation, demonstrating that security controls operate effectively over an extended evaluation period.
-This attestation matters significantly for regulated industries where compliance requirements can otherwise necessitate building custom infrastructure.
+MintMCP is SOC 2 Type II audited, demonstrating that security controls are independently reviewed over an evaluation period.
+This matters for regulated industries where security review, access control, and auditability can otherwise require extensive custom infrastructure.

 The platform also provides:

-For organizations in healthcare or finance, these compliance capabilities can potentially save significant infrastructure investment in the first year of deployment.
+For organizations in healthcare or finance, these compliance capabilities can help reduce the custom infrastructure and review work required for governed AI deployment.

 Advanced Authentication and Access Control Features